 3. Improved dirt bin

-Perhaps the biggest improvement at least for me would be the dirt bin.
+Perhaps the most significant improvement at least for me would be the dirt bin.
 Not only is the V8 bin bigger, emptying it is much easier than before.

-No longer will you need to use your fingers just to dislodge dirt trapped between the outer casing and inner mesh filter.
-The new design has a lever on top that you pull and the machine does the rest…
+No longer will you need to use your fingers to dislodge dirt trapped between the outer casing and inner mesh filter.
+The new design has a lever on top that you pull, and the machine does the rest.